Kuadrant/kuadrant-operator/doc/install/install-kubernetes.md

 ### (Optional) Install Istio as a Gateway API provider

 !!! note
     Skip this step if planing to use [Envoy Gateway](https://gateway.envoyproxy.io/) as Gateway API provider

-!!! note

 There are several ways to install Istio (via `istioctl`, Helm chart or Operator) - this is just an example for starting from a bare Kubernetes cluster.

 ```bash
 curl -L https://istio.io/downloadIstio | ISTIO_VERSION=1.22.5 sh -